OpenEmu/OpenEmu-Shaders/README.md

 # OpenEmu-Shaders
-Shader framework for the OpenEmu app
+OpenEmuShaders is a framework for processing a set of shader files